Car insurance questions

 Rerunning a comparison today returned a different quote from yesterday.
 What’s that about?

 This is normal in car insurance.
 Providers are constantly adjusting the way they price policies for all sorts of reasons, so you may find that your car insurance quotes vary on a daily basis.
-You should also check you’ve used exactly the same information when you’ve re-run your quote.
+You should also check that you’ve used exactly the same information when you’ve re-run your quote.
 Because of these variations, when you find cheap car insurance that meets your needs, it could be worth purchasing straight away.

 How long will my quote be valid for?

-How do I make sure I get a courtesy car, legal cover, and breakdown cover?
+How do I make sure I get a courtesy car, legal cover and breakdown cover?

 How do I print out my policy details?